Town and Country Planning Act 1990: Part XV, Miscellaneous

 Sections 303 to 337 deal with miscellaneous and general provisions.
 Note section 318 deals with ecclesiastic property, section 319 deals with the Isles of Scilly, section 300 provides a power to require information as to interests, section 333 deals with regulations and orders and section 336 deals with interpretation.

 Schedules

 The original Act included 17 schedules.
 These have since been extended.
 The Localism Act 2011 added a schedule which covered community right to build orders, a community power introduced to give people the right to bring forward small-scale, site-specific proposals for community-led development.

 Regulations

-Under section 333 of the Act (amongst others), the Secretary of State for Communities and Local Government is enabled to make regulations, such as The Town and Country Planning (Control of Advertisements) (England) Regulations 2007, and The Town and Country Planning (Control of Advertisements) (England) (Amendment) Regulations 2012, which in turn led to the government publication, Plain English guide to flying flags.
+Under section 333 of the act (amongst others), the Secretary of State for Communities and Local Government is enabled to make regulations, such as The Town and Country Planning (Control of Advertisements) (England) Regulations 2007, and The Town and Country Planning (Control of Advertisements) (England) (Amendment) Regulations 2012, which in turn led to the government publication, Plain English guide to flying flags.

+Planned repeal in Wales

+As part of a Welsh Government project to consolidate planning law in Wales, the Town and Country Planning Act 1990 is to be repealed and replaced upon the commencement of the Planning (Consequential Provisions) (Wales) Act 2026 and the Planning (Wales) Act 2026 respectively.